Yogesh131202/WandeLust_Web_Application/README.md

 - **New Users:** Register by providing your email, password, and other required details.
 - **Returning Users:** Log in with your email and password to access your account.

-**Browsing Properties**
-- **Explore Categories:** Use the scrollable category menu to find properties based on type (e.g., apartments, villas).
-- **Search:** Use the search bar to find properties based on location, price range, or specific amenities.

 **Viewing Property Details**
 - **Property Page:** Click on a property to view detailed information, including images, descriptions, amenities, and pricing.
 - **Map View:** Use the embedded map to explore the property's location and nearby attractions.

 **Booking a Property**
 - **Price Calculation:** Choose the desired dates and view the total price, including GST.
-- **Confirmation:** Proceed to booking confirmation, where you'll receive a summary of your booking details.

 **Leaving Reviews**
 - **Rate Your Stay:** After your stay, leave a review and rate the property to help future travelers.